FAQ

 Sessions & Roles

-How many Leaders can a session have?
+How many Organizers can a session have?

 Can an Audience member sing or play?